Boeing details terms of Embraer deal, giving Brazil a voice in venture’s strategic decisions

-The deal, which is slowly moving toward its anticipated conclusion next year, has implications for Boeing's future work in the Puget Sound area as well as its global competition with Airbus and that plane-maker's own regional-jet partner, Bombardier.
+The deal, which is slowly moving toward its anticipated conclusion next year, has implications for Boeing's future work in the Puget Sound area as well as its global competition with Airbus and that planemaker's own regional-jet partner, Bombardier.

 Boeing said Monday it has agreed on terms with Embraer to acquire for $4.2 billion control of the Brazilian jetmaker’s commercial aircraft and services operations, a deal first announced in July at the slightly lower purchase price of $3.8 billion.